 This is why many people choose hojicha later in the day, especially compared with matcha.
 But it is not caffeine-free, and caffeine-sensitive people should still pay attention to timing and serving size.

-For a broader discussion of caffeine and Japanese tea, read Matcha Caffeine: Why It Feels Different and When to Drink It.
+For a broader discussion of caffeine and Japanese tea, read Matcha Caffeine: Why It Feels Different and When to Drink It, or our dedicated guide: does hojicha have caffeine.

 Which Matcha Byron Bay hojicha should you choose?